If you want to get your heart pumping and increase your lung capacity then cardio based bodyweight exercises are the answer.

 # 6 – High Knees

-A powerful bodyweight cardio exercise that gets the heart rate up fast.
+A powerful bodyweight exercise for cardio that gets the heart rate up fast.

 From a standing position sprint on the spot lifting the knees as high as possible.